will-2012/reth-bsc/README.md

 Below is a high-level gap analysis between

 • your working tree `loocapro_reth_bsc`
-• the abandoned but complete Rust prototype `zoro_reth`, and
+• the abandoned but complete Rust prototype `reth-bsc-trail`, and
 • the production Go implementation in `bsc-erigon`

 focusing only on what is required to run a **fully-functional Parlia (PoSA) consensus** node.